Ardingly Habitat Bank

 We’ll be connecting habitats across the local landscape, particularly between pockets of ancient woodland to allow wildlife to travel.

 By enhancing the landscape and creating new habitats for wildlife, we hope to see a number of species increase in abundance over the coming years.
-This may include reptiles such as slow worms, amphibians such as great crested newts, invertebrates such as stag beetles and silver-washed fritillary butterflies, and birds such as nightingales.
+This may include reptiles such as slow worm, amphibians such as great crested newt, invertebrates such as stag beetle and silver-washed fritillary butterfly, and birds such as nightingale.

 We’re also planning to enhance the health of the soil by reducing nutrient levels and improving its structure.
 This will not only help the habitats thrive, but it will also enable the soil to better store and filter water.
 Enhancements such as these are so vital for helping make the landscape more resilient against the worst effects of climate change.